thenukasiva/self-reflect/README.md

-📓just jot it! is a chrome extension that allows users to jot down anything they want while surfing the web.
+📓self-reflect is a chrome extension that

 #### React Instructions